jimmybanta/LLM-from-scratch/pre_process/tokenize/assets/README.md

 naive_bpe_special_char.json - special tokens for the naive BPE tokenizer

-SIZE_vocab.json - the vocab list for a specific size SIZE_lookup_table.json - the lookup table for a specific size
+SIZE_vocab.json - the vocab list for a corpus with specific size vocab SIZE_lookup_table.json - the lookup table for a corpus with specific size vocab